bethlambert/bethlambert/README.md

 - 👋 Hi, I’m @bethlambert a seasoned enterprise pre-sales solution architect
 - 👀 I’m interested in learning and applying my AI and GenAI skills to practical use cases.
-- 🌱 I’m currently challenging myself to hone my technical skills through developing and deploying 3 POCs across 3 Cloud Services and/or platforms (1) Unifed Search, (2) Chatbot w/ Web Applications, and (3) Knowledge Management (RAGs)
+- 🌱 I’m currently challenging myself to hone my technical skills by developing and deploying 3 POCs across 3 Cloud Services and/or platforms:
+-     (1) Unifed Search
+-     (2) Chatbot w/ Web Applications
+-     (3) Knowledge Management (RAGs)
-- 💞️ I’m looking to collaborate on keeping up to date with enterprise AI / GenAI applications, services and platforms.
+- 💞️ I’m looking to collaborate on keeping up to date with enterprise AI / GenAI applications, services, and platforms.
 - 📫 How to reach me bethlambert@visintovalue.ai

 I have created this page to demonstrate my strong blend of technical expertise, business acumen, and communication skills.
 While it might not be as code-heavy as others, this forum will help me showcase my fifteen years of enterprise solution architect experience and keen ability to translate complex technical solutions into understandable business benefits.